Somatic Therapy

 When integrating Somatic Therapy into our sessions, you can expect to focus on some or all of the following:

-- Body awareness: Clients are encouraged to pay attention to their physical sensations, posture, and movements.
-This increased awareness helps identify how emotions and stress manifest in the body.
+Body Awareness: Paying attention to your physical sensations, posture, and movements helps you connect to how emotions and stress show up in the body.

-- Titration: In trauma work, therapists guide clients to process difficult experiences in small, manageable doses to avoid overwhelm.
+Titration: In trauma work, I guide you through processing difficult memories in manageable steps, helping you avoid emotional overwhelm.

-- Experiential exercises: These might include role-playing, movement exercises, or guided imagery to explore emotions and experiences through the body.
+Experiential Exercises: I might use role-playing, movement, or guided imagery to help you explore emotions through the body.

-It’s important to note that somatic therapy is a collaborative process.
-The client is always in control, and we’ll work at a pace that feels comfortable for you.
-The goal is to help you feel more connected to your body, more in tune with your emotions, and better equipped to manage stress and challenging experiences.
+Above all, somatic therapy is a collaborative process.
+You’re always in control, and we’ll move at a pace that feels right for you.
+The goal is to help you reconnect with your body, feel more in tune with your emotions, and gain tools to manage stress and challenges.

 Somatic Therapy with Other Modalities

-While Somatic Therapy can be an effective treatment on its own, it can really shine when combined with other modalities.
-Because of its holistic nature that addresses the interconnectedness between the mind and body, it effectively compliments Cognitive Behavioral Therapy (CBT), Internal Family Systems Therapy (IFS), Psychodynamic Therapy, Exposure Therapy, Grief Counseling, Pain Management, and more.
+While somatic therapy can be highly effective on its own, it often works even better when combined with other therapies.
+Its holistic approach to the mind-body connection makes it a perfect complement to therapies like Cognitive Behavioral Therapy (CBT), Internal Family Systems Therapy (IFS), Psychodynamic Therapy, and more.

 Why I Specialize in Somatic Therapy

-Let's You Reconnect You with Your Body So You Can Live More Freely
+Let Me Help You Reconnect with Your Body So You Can Live More Freely